When it comes to professional sports, Oakland and Sacramento share an identity crisis.

 The Golden State Warriors already have signed a contingent deal to leave Oakland for the waterfront of San Francisco.
 The Oakland A's ownership desperately seeks league approval to move to San Jose.
 Now even the vaunted hometown Oakland Raiders face new challenges to building a new stadium in Oakland.

 Meanwhile, for the second time in three years, the Sacramento Kings appear to have one foot out the door.
-This time the suitor is a
+This time the suitor is a well-financed group from Seattle.
+That would be a particular embarrassment for a city whose mayor, raised in Sacramento, is a former star in the NBA.

 As one might expect, elected officials in both places have been scurrying to retain the franchises.